Empowerment Through Heritage

 A Career Readiness & Employment Program For Black Youth.

-Empowerment Through Heritage is a 15-week, paid employment readiness program.
+Empowerment Through Heritage is a 15-week, employment readiness program.

 Designed to support Black youth in Edmonton who face barriers to employment.
 Through skills training,

-wrap-around supports, and paid work placements, we help youth build confidence, gain
+wrap-around supports, and work placements, we help youth build confidence, gain

 experience, and secure meaningful employment.